yireo/yireo-slides/slides/mucnl/intro1.md

 ---
 # Sessions
 - Take notes of sessions & send them to the team
-    - Sharing via digital garbage collector
+    - Sharing via CodiMD online?
 - Keep the unconference rules in mind

 ---